-This is a survey course that explores how people in Eastern Europe and the former Soviet Union have experienced the transition from socialism to postsocialism and beyond.
-Within the framework of cultural anthropology, we will examine the major concerns of postsocialism - including how people understand the role of the government, what is means to be a citizen, and how they view themselves as members of communities - in order to gain a better understanding of how people experience, manage, and challenge the broad changes that have occurred in the political, economic, and social systems.
-More importantly, we will focus on how people have redefined what they value in life, what it means to be a "good" person, and what it means to be "postsocialist" in light of these changes.
+This survey course explores how people in Eastern Europe and the former Soviet Union have experienced the transition from socialism to postsocialism and beyond.
+Within the framework of cultural anthropology, students critically reflect on their own cultural experience and values in reference to the major concerns of postsocialism - including how the people of Eastern Europe understand the role of government, what it means to be a citizen, and how they view themselves as members of communities.
+In so doing, students gain a better understanding and appreciation of how and why different cultures experience, manage, and challenge political, economic, and social change.
 (Cross-listed with ANT/HIS; may only earn credit in one department.)
 Offered Occasionally.